House of Fraser: 2018: Administration

-2018–present: Sports Direct and Frasers Group PLC
+2018–present: Under Frasers Group

 On 10 August 2018, House of Fraser entered administration.
 Later that day Sports Direct International agreed to buy the business' assets (brand, stock, stores) for £90 million in cash on a pre-packaged insolvency basis.
 Soon after the acquisition many store closures were announced however after months of negotiations almost all were saved.
+Despite most assets being saved, its corporate identity, having over £400m worth of debt, was not part of the deal.

 House of Fraser purchased its Glasgow store building for £95 million in October 2018 and the company pledged to restore it and turn it into the 'Harrods of the north'.

 It was reported in May 2019 that seven House of Fraser stores were going to be rebranded into the new 'Frasers' nameplate, a new upmarket chain by the brand (at the time only the Glasgow flagship operated co-branded under the Frasers name).

-In July 2019 Sports Direct International expressed regret of its purchase of House of Fraser and problems at the company were described as "nothing short of terminal" it was also announced that future store closures were planned.
+In July 2019 Sports Direct International expressed regret over its purchase of House of Fraser and problems at the company were described as "nothing short of terminal"; it was also announced that future store closures were planned.
 Mike Ashley (CEO of Sports Direct) attributed the collapse of HoF to the "incompetence of previous management".

 Sports Direct International was rebranded to Frasers Group in December 2019.
 The interim results in December showed signs of recovery.

 The first Frasers store opened on 17 October 2021 at Mander Centre in Wolverhampton.

 In November 2021 HoF was given an eviction notice by their Oxford Street store's landlord with plans for the building to be redeveloped into leisure, office and retail spaces.
 The store was closed in January 2022.

 By July 2023 House of Fraser stores had almost halved in number from fifty-nine in August 2018 to just thirty-one locations.

 Michael Murray (Frasers Group CEO) confirmed in October 2023 that over time all remaining House of Fraser stores would convert to Frasers or would close.

 The House of Fraser app, website and all social media were rebranded in August 2024 to Frasers.

 Branches

-Currently House of Fraser, House of Fraser Outlet, Frasers and Frasers Outlet operate 23 stores around the United Kingdom and Ireland.
+Currently House of Fraser, Frasers and Frasers Outlet operate 21 stores around the United Kingdom and Ireland.